-PCS provides "beginning-to-end" instruction and increased daily instructional minutes to provide amplified time for learning in the core curriculum, while maintaining the integrity of our non-core programs such as Physical Education, music, art and Spanish.
-The increased instructional minutes, especially for Kindergarten, gives PCS students a remarkable advantage over students in traditional schools.
-PCS realizes more time by itself is not the solution, it allows for more time for a rigorous and sequential year and a half program per phase.
+MHS provides "beginning-to-end" instruction and increased daily instructional minutes to provide amplified time for learning in the core curriculum, while maintaining the integrity of our non-core programs such as Physical Education, Music, Foreign Language, etc. The increased instructional minutes, as well as our FAST TRACK program, allow for enrichment as well as remediation.